What Does Asphalt Paving Cost in Oregon in 2026?

 Parking Lot Paving

-A new commercial parking lot in Oregon runs $3 to $6 per square foot including striping and basic drainage.
+A new commercial parking lot in Oregon varies significantly in cost based on size, drainage requirements, ADA compliance, and site complexity.
 Key cost drivers include:

 - ADA compliance requirements (accessible spaces, slopes, signage)